oracle-livelabs/apex/online-bookstore-app/9-wishlist/9-wishlist.md

     ![close dialog](images/book-id-param1.png " ")
     ![close dialog](images/user-id-param1.png " ") -->

-## Task 2: Add Wishlist Management Buttons on Page 18
+## Task 2: Add Wishlist Management Buttons on Book Details Page

 In this task, you'll add Add to Wishlist and Remove from Wishlist buttons on the book details page.
 These buttons will allow users to manage their wishlist by invoking database actions based on their selection.